ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance-sys.md

 # General information
 {: #vc_orderinginstance-sys-settings}

-Specify or accept the following settings when you order a VMware vCenter Server® instance.
+Specify or accept the following settings when you order a {{site.data.keyword.vcf-auto}} instance.

 ## VMware vSphere version
 {: #vc_orderinginstance-vsphere-license}